41 credits from…

-Students will earn a minimum of 46 credits after completing the core-course, skills, and statutory-course requirements.
+Students will earn a minimum of 41 credits after completing the core-course and skills-course requirements.

 36 Required Course Credits

 All students take the three-credit Advocacy course that focuses on client representation, negotiation and advocacy skills.
 Students must also take at least one required skills course.
 Advocacy is a prerequisite or co-requisite for some skills courses.

 The remaining credits are earned through elective, clinic or independent study/clinic work.

 - Advanced Research & Writing (long paper)